Hcech64/Hcech64/README.md

 ### Hello there, nice to meet you.
 I'm Henry, and I love to learn.

 I am a student at 🏫La Salle Catholic College Preperatory in Clackams Oregon.
-I am a Junior captain of the 🤖Robotics team there, Maker Industries.
+I am a Captain of the La Salle 🤖Robotics team, Maker Industries.
-I am getting into the diy/maker spaces of 3D printing, raspberry pi projects, self hosting and other diy electronics.
+I am into the diy/maker spaces of 3D printing, raspberry pi projects, self hosting and other diy electronics.

 #### Languages:
 |Primary|Secondary|Learning|